Table of Contents

 “they were cerebral spirits (much like the owl…), with their enlarged eyes which gave them penetrating sight, their oversized forebrain which gave them powerful reasoning, their sensitive antennae which gave them vivid imagination, and their gossamer wings which gave them access to places otherwise impossible to explore.”
 (Kiersey and Bates, 1978; p.
 215).

-You can become hyper-focused and absorbed in a project, especially when seeking answers to a question or solving a particular problem.
+They can become hyper-focused and absorbed in a project, especially when seeking answers to a question or solving a particular problem.

 “I am not bound to win, but I am bound to be true.
 I am not bound to succeed, but I am bound to live up to what light I have.” ― Abraham Lincoln

+Being highly intelligent means you have a degree of overexcitabilities, especially intellectual overexcitability.
 Through life experience, you have learned that you must edit yourself and not express your innermost thoughts blatantly.
 When you say what is really on your mind, even to you, what you say is purely logical and well-intentioned, some people may perceive it as hurtful or offensive.
 On the other hand, whenever you try to act as your true self— not diluting your messages, not faking smiles, not initiating meaningless small talks, not entertaining faulty logic— you end up being seen as cold or even ‘mean’.

+Highly intelligent people are often cast as the Black Sheep of the family because they are different.
 In your younger years, you might have tried to act like other people against your instinct.
 Especially during your teen years, you might have tried to mimic those around you, only to feel awkward, uncomfortable, and felt like you have somehow betrayed yourself.

 You may find you are ‘always’ the one who adapts to the way the wider world is.
 However, rarely do others come your way to understand the way you are wired.
 This may have caused you to bottle up resentment.

 Because of your ongoing frustration of being misunderstood, you may have resorted to being an observer or analyzer in social groups (especially if you are introverted).
-It is not unusual for highly rational people to have used their analytic and observation skills to figure out the unspoken rules or etiquette of how people work and use these ‘maps’ to travel in the social world.
+It is not unusual for highly intelligent people to have used their analytic and observation skills to figure out the unspoken rules or etiquette of how people work and use these ‘maps’ to travel in the social world.
 They may be able to ‘pass’ for being a part of a group but do not feel that their natural, authentic self is seen or heard.

 “It’s not your job to like me – it’s mine” ― Byron Katie

-Highly Rational People Struggle 2: Friends and Family Reject Your Approach
+Friends and Family Reject Your Approach

-You also naturally see the big picture and may suggest the person you console to see other people’s perspectives, but if they are not ready to hear this, they may get frustrated at you and accuse you of not taking their side.
+As a highly intelligent person, you also naturally see the big picture and may suggest the person you console to see other people’s perspectives, but if they are not ready to hear this, they may get frustrated at you and accuse you of not taking their side.

 You are nurturing, caring, and loving— but in your own way.
 Just because you take a logical approach to problem-solving does not mean feelings don’t matter to you.
 Usually, after or as you offer an objective viewpoint, you can fully see and feel into the other person’s emotions.
 Your intention to help is always sincere, but it can be disheartening when others reject your help and criticize your approach.
 Despite your emotional steadiness and strength, your feelings can be hurt.
 Being misunderstood and un-appreciated is particularly hard for INTPs, as they have a genuine desire to feel like they are an ally to their close friends or loved ones.
 They care so deeply seeing the ones they care about struggle hurts them.